 \section{Methods: extracting quasi-star spectra from MESA-QUEST}

-In this section, we briefly outline our quasi-star \mesa\ models.
-We use our previously developed framework MESA-QUEST, which includes several newly implemented upgrades: flexible inner boundary conditions, accretion schemes, and improvements that enable modeling higher total masses than previously studied.
+In this section, we briefly describe our quasi-star \mesa\ models.
+We use our previously developed MESA-QUEST framework, which includes several newly implemented upgrades: flexible inner boundary conditions, accretion schemes, and improvements that enable modeling higher total masses than previously studied.
 The following section briefly outlines these methods; more details can be found in \cite{santarelli_2025} and \cite{Campbell_2025}.
-We note that all \mesa\ models and plotting scripts are publicly available via the MESA-QUEST Github repository.\footnote{ \href{http://www.github.com/andysantarelli/MESA-QUEST}{http://www.github.com/andysantarelli/MESA-QUEST}}
+We note that all \mesa\ work directories are publicly available on Zenodo with a living version available via the MESA-QUEST Github repository.\footnote{Zenodo:~\dataset[10.5281/zenodo.17992486]{https://doi.org/10.5281/zenodo.17992486} \\ GitHub:~\href{https://github.com/andysantarelli/MESA-QUEST}{https://github.com/andysantarelli/MESA-QUEST}}